frankpablo/csc110-hw01/README.md

 Note : There is no need to reassign a and b, we’ll use the previous values (from part 3) Hint : Use Modulo!

-At the end, the print statement should print:
+At the end, you need to add print statements so that the following is printed (after the previous part's printouts):

 ```
 Part 4: result = 9
 ```

 Do not just assign the value of 9 directly to result4!

 There are tests in the test section to check if you did this correctly (more on tests at the end of these instructions)